Databricks Data Engineer Interview (2026)

 Initial call covering your background and interest in Databricks.
 The recruiter evaluates your experience with Spark, data lakes, and lakehouse architectures.
 Databricks built the lakehouse category, so they expect candidates to have strong opinions about data architecture.
 They also probe for your understanding of why Delta Lake exists and what problems it solves.

-*Databricks is growing rapidly; ask about the specific team (Platform, SQL Analytics, MLflow, Unity Catalog)
+• Databricks is growing rapidly; ask about the specific team (Runtime, SQL Analytics, MLflow, Unity Catalog)

 Technical Phone Screen